-'''

-sp locklogin NULL, 'lock', NULL, 60

-'''

-Note This command has no effect if the sp\passwordpolicy option "enable last login updates" is set to "0".

-- Without any parameters, sp\locklogin displays all locked logins. - The syslogins columns lockdate, locksuid and lockreason are updated at time of locking/unlocking a login. - Conditions for using sp\locklogin are: - No wild cards are allowed for exceptions. - Existing functionality is undisturbed. - The exception specified is first matched against logins.
-If such a login does not exist, then the exception is checked against roles. - A value of NULL for a login means "all" logins. - You see an error if the login name or exception you specify does not exist. - Nothing happens if the specified "effective set" of logins to be locked is empty. - If the exception is NULL, the set of logins specified (through the login parameter) is locked. - Sybase high-availability Failover only in versions of Adaptive Server earlier than 15.0, sp\locklogin checked to see if the login to be locked or unlocked existed on a remote high-availability server by verifying that the the suid (server user ID) of that login existed on the server.

-In Adaptive Server version 15.0, sp\locklogin checks both the suid as well as the login name.
+sp_locklogin NULL, 'lock', NULL, 60 Note This command has no effect if the sp_passwordpolicy option "enable last login updates" is set to "0".
+Usage Without any parameters, sp_locklogin displays all locked logins.
+The syslogins columns lockdate, locksuid and lockreason are updated at time of locking/unlocking a login.
+Conditions for using sp_locklogin are: No wild cards are allowed for exceptions.
+Existing functionality is undisturbed. • The exception specified is first matched against logins.
+If such a login does not exist, then the exception is checked against roles. • A value of NULL for a login means "all" logins.
+You see an error if the login name or exception you specify does not exist. • Nothing happens if the specified "effective set" of logins to be locked is empty. • If the exception is NULL, the set of logins specified (through the login parameter) is locked. • Sybase high-availability Failover only - in versions of Adaptive Server earlier than 15.0, sp_locklogin checked to see if the login to be locked or unlocked existed on a remote high-availability server by verifying that the suid (server user ID) of that login existed on the server.
+In Adaptive Server version 15.0, sp_locklogin checks both the suid as well as the login name.
 You see an error if you specify any word other than lock or unlock.
+Permissions The permission checks for sp_locklogin differ based on your granular permissions settings.
+Granular permissions enabled With granular permissions enabled, you must be a user with manage any login privilege.
+To unlock login account which was locked because of maxfailedlogin, you must be a user with change password privilege.